beProsto/OWL/docs/Setup.md

 In this section I'll give you a tour around creating and compiling your own simple OWL application

 ## Project layout:
-You can layout your project in any way you'd like, but we're going with this folder/directory layout:
+You can layout your project in any way you'd like, just remember to put the include/ directory of OWL as one of the include directories for your project.
-- Project
-	- OWL
-		- \<owl files\>
-	- \<source files\>

 ## Creating the main source file:
 Just create a simple `main.cpp` or any other way you'd like to call it;
-- Project
-	- OWL
-	- main.cpp

 ## Filling main.cpp up:
 We'll just make it a simple "Hello, World!" window.